-Second; I probably first need to summarize another theory which is gone into in detail in the piece entitled ‘The Malfoy Connection’ over in the UNhallowed collection.
+Second; I probably first need to summarize another theory which is gone into in detail in the piece entitled ‘The Malfoy Connection’ still down in the UNhallowed collection (along with most of the other Snape essays).
 For it is relevant to the development of a great many of my earlier theories about what else was going on at that time.
 And that particular element was not disallowed by Rowling’s big reveal in DHs.
 It’s still on the table, even if not quite in its original form.
-For that possibility to work, we need only to be willing to consider that Lucius Malfoy, even while at Hogwarts had a clue about the proper way to build and to maintain a following (he was one of Slughorn’s favorites, after all).
+For that possibility to work, we need only to be willing to consider that Lucius Malfoy, even while at Hogwarts had a clue about the proper way to build and to maintain a following (he was another one of Slughorn’s favorites, after all).

 In the first place, you don’t limit your potential followers to your own year group.
 And indeed we’ve been given some confirmation since, which suggests that kids from the same general social backgrounds tend to group together in Slytherin House, possibly without regard to their exact year, which increases the overall influence of the group.
 In the lower years, Draco has often tagged along after the rest of the Quidditch team, all of whom were older than he.
 (Harry, by contrast, only seems to have interacted with his other team members during practice sessions, although he remained on good terms with the Weasley twins.)

 I also suspect that Severus Snape, like Hermione Granger, probably was better at projecting a favorable image to people older than himself than he was at relating to his own immediate peers.
-Once he was accepted by Bellatrix’s “junior DE’s” circle, he didn’t bother to build additional alliances with members of his own year group and ended up being considered stuck up, and consequently unpopular.
+Once he was accepted by Bellatrix’s “junior DE’s” circle, he didn’t bother to build additional alliances with members of his own year group and ended up being considered stuck up without any legitimate cause, and consequently unpopular.
 Even inside Slytherin.

 This is even more likely to be the case since his own background was hardly out of the top drawer.
 He no doubt spent much of his first few years at Hogwarts determinedly trying to learn to “pass” as a kid from his patrons’ perceived social level.
 In short, he was a social climber.
 And a successful one.
 Upon the whole, this did him no favors with the Marauders either.